 YES, it does!
 That was key for me in developing this recipe—because I wanted to actually highlight pumpkin for you, not just the spices we often associate with pumpkin spice.

-Quite honestly, I don’t know.
-(I don’t like a Pumpkin Spice Latte, and I haven’t gone out of my way searching for Pumpkin Spice Syrup because I’ve always been able to make it at home.)
+Yes.
+Though I will admit that I don’t like a Pumpkin Spice Latte, and I haven’t gone out of my way searching for Pumpkin Spice Syrup because I’ve always been able to make it at home.

 That said, I’d assume it’s similar because they all involve similar spices.
 You should definitely try it and let me know how it compares!